KDiBSilva/Prediction-of-Product-Sales/README.md

 - This doesn't calculate a significant decrease as the lower values are nearly non existent.

 ### Example Two: Outlet_Type_Grocery Store
+We will take a look at the minimum target for 'Outlet_Type_Grocery Store', as this is one of the top important features negatively impacting our models predictions.

 ![LIME OUTLET GRO](https://github.com/KDiBSilva/Prediction-of-Product-Sales/assets/122838459/945afaa8-8632-4ec8-a483-bbaf514b7707)
 - This Lime Explainer for Grocery Store type shows that the negative effects that were to our models top features and decreased the value of our prediction